QP/C++ 7.2.1

 The State Machine Implementation Strategy "optimized for manual coding" imposes restrictions on the implementation strategy but does not mean that the code must be written manually.
 In the presence of a modeling tool, such code can also be generated automatically.

 "Optimized for automatic code generation" means the implementation may contain some redundant information to improve the efficiency of the state machine execution.
-Also, such a strategy can support more advanced state machine features (see RQP130) than a strategy constrained by the limitations of "manual coding" (see RQP103).
+Also, such a strategy can support more advanced state machine features (see REQ-QP-02_21) than a strategy constrained by the limitations of "manual coding" (see REQ-QP-02_20).

-In automatically generated code not intended for manual maintenance, the restrictions of the "manual coding" can be relaxed.
+Automatically generated code not intended for manual maintenance allows relaxing the restrictions imposed by "manual coding".
 In that case, a State Machine Implementation Strategy "optimized for automatic code generation" offers the application developers a choice of higher-performance and/or more features than the strategy "optimized for manual coding."
 For example, an implementation may contain "transition tables" with information about the chains of state exit and entry actions to execute for a given transition (instead of determining the state exit and entry at run-time).
-This optimization might require adjusting multiple "transition tables" when changing the hierarchical nesting of a single state, which is considered unsuitable for manual coding (see RQP103).
+This optimization might require adjusting multiple "transition tables" when changing the hierarchical nesting of a single state, which is considered unsuitable for manual coding (see REQ-QP-02_20).
 However, optimizations of that kind are trivial for an automatic code generator.

 All State Machine Implementation Strategies provided by QP Framework shall be bidirectionally traceable